Wharton Business School

 What the question basically means is this: what are the things that, professionally, you can’t do now that you will be able to do once you have attended the Wharton MBA program?
 What knowledge and specific skills – both soft and hard – will it equip you with?
 How will a Wharton MBA – the brand, the credential, the education, and the experience – help you accomplish your career aspirations?

-Please note that Wharton is not asking your professional background or your key accomplishments.
+Please note that Wharton is not asking about your professional background or your key accomplishments.
 You might add color to this essay by highlighting certain aspects of your professional background where it is relevant to your goals.
-You can talk about the key moments of your professional life that crystallized your careers goals.
+You can talk about the key moments of your professional life that crystallized your career goals.
 Anything unique about your background is always worth highlighting.

 To do justice with this question, you must possess a detailed familiarity with Wharton’s rich curriculum and community life.
 Which of its elements will help you achieve your dreams?
 For instance, past records show that the largest percentage of Wharton MBA’s go for investment banking, followed by management consulting.
 If your goals relate to any of these, the school obviously has something special to offer.
 What, according to you, are these special offerings?
 You can talk about Wharton’s immense focus on Quant based curriculum and its world famous faculty members of Finance.

 Even if your desired industry is different, your choice of Wharton must have been dictated by the advantages it will provide you.
 What advantages are you looking for?
 Are you a risk-taking entrepreneur?
 Do you harbor ambitions of spearheading a non-profit?
 How will the elective courses, the networking opportunities, the consulting projects, etc., assist you in realizing your goals?
-For instance, if you aspire to launch a biotech company in China, show Wharton how the Penn Wharton Entrepreneurship will offer you the ideal ecosystem to grow your nascent business idea and the Global Modular Courses will offer you the perspectives to know your target market.
-Moreover, narrate how the Global Immersion Program will help you understand the geo-political drivers and cross cultural issues in China.
-Finally, elaborate how you are going to leverage the Penn Wharton China Center in Beijing to get cutting-edge ideas and build alliance with various Chinese institutions.
+For instance, if you aspire to launch a biotech company in China, show Wharton how the Penn Wharton Entrepreneurship will offer you the ideal ecosystem to grow your nascent business idea and the Global Modular Courses will offer you the perspective to know your target market.
+Moreover, narrate how the Global Immersion Program will help you understand the geopolitical drivers and cross-cultural issues in China.
+Finally, elaborate how you are going to leverage the Penn Wharton China Center in Beijing to get cutting-edge ideas and build alliances with various Chinese institutions.

 As you can see, the possibilities are truly infinite.
 All you need to do is a thorough research on Wharton.
 Talk to students, alumni, or the admissions team.
 You can talk to us as well as we have helped hundreds of Wharton applicants to finally sit in the Wharton classroom!